JimVincentW/SoundCloud-Downloader/readme.md

 ```

 Make sure that your text file (links.txt) containing the SoundCloud links is in the same directory as your script.
 One link should be on each line.

+Thanks to ChatGPT I for this Readme :D